Changing and challenging the conditions that create inequalities for Muslim communities

 - The Muslim Girls Fence project uses the sport of fencing to challenge misconceptions of Muslim girls.
 A film and exhibition documenting the project was showcased at the WOW festival 2016 at the Southbank Centre.

-As one of Maslaha’s earliest funders, Pears Foundation has contributed over £400,000 towards Maslaha’s core costs and the young offenders programme.
-This has enabled the organsation to build its capacity and organisational voice, influence policy and help shape a wider, more positive discourse around Muslim identity in Britain.
+As one of Maslaha’s earliest funders, we have contributed over £500,000 towards its core costs.
+This has helped Maslaha to grow, influence policy and help shape a wider, more positive discourse around Muslim identity in Britain.